 Agronomic programs from Syngenta provide guidance for selecting fungicides to achieve optimal disease control.
-Secure, Daconil® Action™ and Medallion® SC brand fungicides provide contact activity, while Velista, Briskway, Heritage Action, Headway and Banner Maxx® II fungicides are excellent choices for systemic fungicides.
+Secure Action, Daconil Action and Medallion® SC brand fungicides provide contact activity, while Posterity brand fungicides, Ascernity, Velista, Briskway, Heritage® Action and Headway fungicides are excellent choices for systemic fungicides.

 Effective snow mold prevention requires advanced planning.
 The Snow Mold Assurance Program from Syngenta includes proven snow mold solutions based on years of field research.
 Instrata is recommended for greens and tees and provides up to 130 days of snow mold protection.
 Contend is recommended for fairways and higher heights of cut, providing up to 110 days of protection.

 Insecticides: Insect control is important for maintaining turf in the mid-Atlantic and Northeast regions.
 White grubs, cutworms and ABW are the primary insects.
 An application of Acelepryn in the spring can provide the base control for all three insects.
 However, preventive applications that target ABW development will require applications of Ference®, Provaunt and Scimitar® brand insecticides as well.
 Register at WeevilTrak.com for additional information.